connectedblue/uncountable-content/content/diary-6775.md

 <p>The site itself was ready around June for launch and we spent the second half of the year getting content in place and a social media presence established.
 The events section is already very vibrant, and the directory is filling up nicely.
-In 2026, we plan to use the platform as the focus for a &#8220;26 things to do in 2026&#8221; campaign.</p>
+Next year, we plan to use the platform as the focus for a &#8220;26 things to do in 2026&#8221; campaign.</p>

-<p>The site is wordpress, but there are many features which are specifically customised using AI.
-This represents a shift for me.
-Instead of hunting for endless plugins to customise a site, the exact functionality can be generated easily by AI.</p>